-Human Rights Principles What FORVAC can do to apply a HRBA to the many types of actors in the value chain, as well as the risk of corruption, and the weak government control over the illegal timber and forest products trade.
-The rights holders may also face barriers to justice, such as the physical distance from government and courts, weak literacy, the lack of access to information about their rights, how to enforce their rights and where to turn to for help. whom they can register complaints.
-Information is shared in simple language.
+Human Rights Principles What FORVAC can do to apply a HRBA lack of access to information about their rights, how to enforce their rights and where to turn to for help.
 Transparency: This is vital to ensure the population is well informed regarding the means to be used to achieve their rights to use forest resources.
-Beneficiaries (and particularly women and youth, who are often excluded) need to be aware of their rights and responsibilities (under national law) with regard to participation, decision- making, natural resource management, tenure and governance.
-Involvement of the Village Natural Resource Committees, as well as other groups in the value chain (such as producers, traders, processing companies) with adequate representation of all groups at all stages of procurement, construction and management, is an important step for transparency.
+Beneficiaries (and particularly women and youth, who are often excluded) need to be aware of their rights and responsibilities (under national law) with regard to participation, decision-making, natural resource management, tenure and governance.
+Involvement of the Village Natural Resource Committees, as well as other groups in the value chain (such as producers, traders, processing companies) with adequate representation of all groups at all stages of procurement, is an important step for transparency.
 FORVAC shares information on legislation and regulations - for instance, on occupational health, safety, and child labour issues for those involved in the value chains; on regulations regarding harvesting of timber and NTFPs; on necessary steps for traders to follow; on the taxes and other costs that communities and traders can expect to pay on forest products; etc. Once approved by the Steering Committee/Supervisory Board, FORVAC work plans are published on the FORVAC website.
 In addition, opportunities such as calls for proposals are published on the website and are discussed in community meetings.
 In addition, public information sessions, exhibitions, leaflets, posters, audio-visual materials, such as video documentaries of successful interventions (success stories) published in social media, community radio, and other communications tools (as discussed in the FORVAC communications plan) improve information sharing.

-Stakeholder Group Responsibilities Development needs and expected benefits from the programme HR Duties-Obligations / Rights / Risks - especially re Equality and non- discrimination; Participation and Inclusion; Accountability and Transparency - and what FORVAC could do to support Forestry and Beekeeping Division (FBD) of MNRT Duty Bearer Policy and regulation in forestry and bee resources; supervision of law enforcement; technical guidance, in charge of NFP, training institutions (FTI, FITI); coordination of the efforts in climate change mitigation.
-Revised policies and strategies; technical guidelines, methodologies for harvesting and auctioning developed; capacity development and information management.
-Application of laws and regulations Approval of Village Forest Management plans.
-Potential revisions to GN417 to not interfere with community rights.
-FORVAC to provide: Capacity building on HRBA and GESI as needed
+Stakeholder Group Responsibilities Development needs and expected benefits from the programme HR Duties-Obligations / Rights / Risks - especially re Equality and non- discrimination; Participation and Inclusion; Accountability and Transparency - and what FORVAC could do to support Forestry and Beekeeping Policy and regulation in forestry and bee Revised policies and strategies; technical guidelines, methodologies for harvesting and auctioning developed; capacity development and information management.
+Application of laws and regulations Division (FBD) of MNRT MNRT law enforcement; Approval of Village Forest Management plans.
+Duty Bearer Potential revisions to GN417 to not interfere with community rights are under work by the Government, as of October 2022.
+FORVAC to provide: Capacity building on HRBA and GESI as needed Support production of relevant guidelines (incorporating HRBA and GESI issues) and sharing them with